 top of page

-Northeast: Amur Falcon Mega Migration and More
+Northeast: Amur Falcon Mega Migration & More

-Visit one of India’s least-explored corners at its easternmost extension near the Myanmar border
+Visit one of India’s least-explored corners at its easternmost extension near the Myanmar border.

 More Details About this Trip:

-Witness the truly incredible concentrations of Amur Falcons as they gather over the Doyang Reservoir in their thousands during their autumn migration; surely one of the most awe-inspiring sights on earth
+Witness the truly incredible concentrations of Amur Falcons as they gather over the Doyang Reservoir in their thousands during their autumn migration; surely one of the most awe-inspiring sights on earth.

-Lodging in simple rooms in friendly village homestays, supporting local communities
+Experience Nagaland’s rich history and tribal heritage, with lodging in simple rooms in friendly village homestays, supporting local communities

-Pricing: $2,990 US Dollars or 2,435 GBP for 10 Days and 9 Nights.
+Pricing: $3,590 US Dollars or 2,870 GBP for 12 Days and 11 Nights.

 Extensions available.

-Group Size: 6 to 8 participants.
+Group Size: 7 or 8 participants.

 Upcoming Dates:

-October 25 to November 3, 2021
+October 23 to November 1, 2023

 Birds

-Incredible congregations of thousands of Amur Falcons on their autumn migration, six near-endemics in the subtropical forests around Khonoma (Striped Laughingthrush, Brown-capped Laughingthrush, Marsh Babbler, Long-tailed (or Naga) Wren-babbler, Tawny-breasted Wren-babbler and Cachar Wedge-billed Babbler), Blyth’s Tragopan, Mountain Bamboo Partridge, Spot-breasted Laughingthrush, Yellow-throated Laughingthrush, Greater Necklaced Laughingthrush, Lesser Necklaced Laughingthrush, Streak-breasted Scimitar-babbler, Silver-eared Mesia, Buff-throated Babbler, Rufous-capped Babbler, Abbott’s Babbler, Striped Tit-babbler, Spot-breasted Parrotbill, Grey-headed Parrotbill, Grey-headed Parakeet, Grey Sibia, Flavescent Bulbul, Crested Finchbill, Large Niltava, Pale-chinned Flycatcher, Scarlet-backed Flowerpecker, Red-headed Trogon, Common Green Magpie, Green-billed Malkoha, Great Hornbill, Oriental Pied Hornbill, Blue-naped Pitta, Himalayan Buzzard.
+Incredible congregations of thousands of Amur Falcons on their autumn migration, six near-endemics in the subtropical forests around Khonoma (Striped Laughingthrush, Brown-capped Laughingthrush, Marsh Babbler, Long-tailed (or Naga) Wren-babbler, Tawny-breasted Wren-babbler, and Cachar Wedge-billed Babbler), Blyth’s Tragopan, Mountain Bamboo Partridge, Spot-breasted Laughingthrush, Yellow-throated Laughingthrush, Greater Necklaced Laughingthrush, Lesser Necklaced Laughingthrush, Streak-breasted Scimitar-babbler, Silver-eared Mesia, Buff-throated Babbler, Rufous-capped Babbler, Abbott’s Babbler, Striped Tit-babbler, Spot-breasted Parrotbill, Grey-headed Parrotbill, Grey-headed Parakeet, Grey Sibia, Flavescent Bulbul, Crested Finchbill, Large Niltava, Pale-chinned Flycatcher, Scarlet-backed Flowerpecker, Red-headed Trogon, Common Green Magpie, Green-billed Malkoha, Great Hornbill, Oriental Pied Hornbill, Blue-naped Pitta, Himalayan Buzzard.

 Top Reasons to Book Tour